Shamelhc1/Secured_BankSystem_updated/README.md

 - Strong adherence to **OOP principles**: Abstraction, Encapsulation, Separation of Concerns.
 - Clean class responsibilities and interactions.
-- Logical and maintainable structure ideal for beginner to intermediate projects.
+- Logical and maintainable structure ideal for  intermediate projects.

 ---